expo/expo/docs/pages/guides/authentication.md

       /* @info Request that the server returns an <code>access_token</code>, not all providers support this. */
       responseType: ResponseType.Token,
       /* @end */
+      // PKCE must be disabled in implicit mode
+      usePKCE: false,
       clientId: 'CLIENT_ID',
       redirectUri: makeRedirectUri({
         // For usage in bare and standalone